cmrunton/tls-dashboard/README.md

 ![Example dashboard](https://raw.githubusercontent.com/cmrunton/tls-dashboard/master/screenshot.png)

 ## TODO
-1. Comment the module functions
-2. Separate the host_list into another file that can be read and versioned on its own (useful for large deployments, if you're managing 1,000s of certs)
+1. Separate the host_list into another file that can be read and versioned on its own (useful for large deployments, if you're managing 1,000s of certs)
-3. Error handling for when the connection fails (right now the script hangs/exits with an uncaught error)
+2. Error handling for when the connection fails (right now the script hangs/exits with an uncaught error)

 [1]:https://pages.runtondev.com/tls-dashboard/